[April 11th 2017]

 This was the first poem authorised by Kipling for publication, when he was thirteen years of age.
 As Andrew Rutherford notes (p.
 45) in August 1879 he sent it to an American periodical for children, the St. Nicholas Magazine, but it was not accepted.
 (In the 1890s several of his best known Just So and Jungle Book stories were first published in St Nicholas).
 He also contributed it, over the signature 'Nickson', to The Scribbler, a hand-written journal produced by the younger members of the Burne-Jones and William Morris families, though according to ORG it was not included.

-Its first publication was in Schoolboy Lyrics in Lahore in 1881, in an edition of around fifty arranged by his mother shortly before Rudyard's arrival in the city to work as a journalist.
+Its first publication was in Schoolboy Lyrics in Lahore in 1881, in an edition of around fifty arranged by his mother the year before Rudyard's arrival in the city to work as a journalist.
 It is listed in ORG as No 3.

 The poem describes three young schoolboys, close friends, who like to roam out in the countryside, in places where they are not allowed to be, who make a cave for themselves where they 'hang out' and grow lettuce and radishes and cress for their delight.
 But tthey are caught and punished, their happiness lost.